How to grow love-in-a-mist

 Flowers | yes | yes | yes | |||||||||

-Collect seeds | yes | yes |
+Collect Seeds | yes | yes |

-Love-in-a-mist (Nigella) is a pretty and easy to grow hardy annual flower that originates from the Mediterranean and North Africa.
+Love-in-a-mist (Nigella) is a pretty and easy to grow half-hardy annual flower, native to the Mediterranean and North Africa.
 It grows quickly and easily from seed.
-Love-in-a-mist flowers are borne in summer on slender, upright stems clothed in feathery green leaves, and are followed by decorative, large, inflated seed pods.
-Love-in-a-mist is often called a ‘sow and forget’ annual as the seeds can be sown direct in the soil and germinate reliably.
-Love in a mist makes an excellent and long-lasting cut flower, and the seed heads can also be dried and used in flower arrangements.
+Love-in-a-mist flowers are borne in summer on slender, upright stems clothed in feathery green leaves, and are followed by decorative seed pods.

 Where to grow love-in-a-mist